JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 ## Experiment 1: Simulate DNS failures

 Let's start with a simple, _yet very effective_ experiment: simulate DNS failures.
-Here is our test application and it's dependencies:
+Here is our test application and its dependencies:

 <!-- {% include videoEmbed.html width="100%" height="100%" tags="autoplay muted controls loop" link="/assets/posts/2024/08/26/chaos-studio-and-aks/dns-experiment.mp4" %} -->

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/26/chaos-studio-and-aks/experiment1-start.png" %}

-Our hypotheses is that our application continues to run, even if DNS is failing for some of the services.
+Our hypothesis is that our application continues to run, even if DNS is failing for some of the services.

 We want to simulate following failure scenario with our app next: